• Skip to primary navigation

 • Freezer: you can freeze leftover Belgian Waffles in freezer bags, or any other airtight container, for up to 1 month.

 • Reheating: the easiest way to reheat waffles is to pop them into a toaster.
 This way they will retain their crispiness.
-You can also microwave, but they will stay very soft if you do.
+You can also microwave them, but they will stay very soft if you do.

 Homemade Belgian Waffles Recipe